Zenfetch/promptManager/README.md

 Open up your command pallette in VSCode and type `Show Prompt Manager UI`.
 This will immediately create a `generated_prompts` directory which will house the `prompt.proto` file along with any prompts you create using the extension.
 When you `Save` a prompt, the prompt is stored as a `.pb` file which can be read in your code using the protobuf library.
 Below is the Prompt schema along with example code to read the prompts for Python.
+Make sure you have protobuf installed on your machine.

 ### Protobuf Schema